Sign in

 Ask Fintool Equity Research AI

-Robert Palmisano's questions to Frontier Communications Parent Inc (FYBR) leadership
+Robert Palmisano's questions to Frontier Communications Parent (FYBR) leadership

-Robert Palmisano's questions to Frontier Communications Parent Inc (FYBR) leadership • Q1 2024
+Robert Palmisano's questions to Frontier Communications Parent (FYBR) leadership • Q1 2024

 Question

-Robert Palmisano, on for Frank Louthan, asked for quantification of Frontier's ACP subscriber exposure, an update on fixed wireless access (FWA) competition, and whether there have been any recent changes to the construction outlook.
+Robert Palmisano, on for Frank Louthan, asked for the number of subscribers in the ACP program, the current impact of fixed wireless access (FWA) competition, and any recent changes to the construction outlook.

 Answer